 The Faculty Senate ultimately reports to the University President and the Board of Governors.
 However, the structure of the reporting process should ideally reflect the role of the Provost in academics and overall governance.
-Therefore, the Faculty Senate makes the following changes to the Faculty Guide whereby the Faculty Senate reports directly to the Provost who will in turn report recommendations to the University President:
+Therefore, the Faculty Senate makes the following changes to the Academic Policy and Procedure whereby the Faculty Senate reports directly to the Provost who will in turn report recommendations to the University President:

 J. FACULTY SENATE

 Under the provision of the revised Faculty Senate Constitution approved by the Board of Governors, the Faculty Senate serves as the representative body of the faculty.
 The Senate may initiate deliberations on those issues provided for in the Constitution or respond to requests for its deliberation.
 Elections are conducted annually to fill vacancies.
 Senate resolutions are forwarded to the Provost and the University President as recommendations for adoption by the University President.

 Article II - Functions